ujamii/fs_media_gallery/Documentation/Configuration/Reference/Index.rst

 Other Properties
 ----------------

-They properties in the following table are set by :typoscript:`plugin.tx_news.settings.<property>`
+They properties in the following table are set by :typoscript:`plugin.tx_fsmediagallery.settings.<property>`

 .. container:: ts-properties